 One popular hashtag, #flintwatercrisis, reached over 19 million people.
-This campaign has reached people all over the country with 92.2% of the conversation originating from the United States (Talkwalker 2017).
+This campaign has reached people all over the country with 92.2% of the conversation originating from the United States (Talkwalker).
 Most people that are using the hashtag are either posting a photo or status to declare their outrage over the government's lack of response to this crisis, some even using the hashtag #forgottencity to draw more attention to the issue.
 A popular post that has been circulating recently is a photo of a man holding a sign that reads, "It's 2017, Flint, Michigan has been without clean water since April 24, 2014."
-The potential reach for this image is estimated at 41,000 people (Talkwalker 2017).
+The potential reach for this image is estimated at 41,000 people (Talkwalker).
 Another Twitter user, @eclectablog from Ann Arbor, Michigan, has been posting daily using #flintwatercrisis to document the number of days that Flint has been living with contaminated water.
 As of September 17, this Twitter user had posted 717 times using the hashtag.
-The potential reach for each of his posts averages at around 18,000 (Talkwalker 2017).
+The potential reach for each of his posts averages at around 18,000 (Talkwalker).

-After reviewing hundreds of posts on Twitter using #flintwatercrisis and related hashtags, we found that the general consensus is that people are aware that lead contamination in Flint, Michigan is a grave issue.
-We noticed very few posts that actually displayed clear knowledge of the damaging effects lead has on the body, although users seemed to understand that lead is harmful, explaining why most people react with outrage over the subject.
-It's very impressive that, although the #flintwatercrisis hashtag is still being used over two years later, it continues to show how powerful and effective a hashtag campaign can be to create awareness about the dangers of lead poisoning (Semantria 2017).
+After viewing hundreds of posts on Twitter using #flintwatercrisis and related hashtags, we found that the general consensus is that people are aware that lead contamination in Flint, Michigan is an issue.
+We observed very few posts that actually displayed clear knowledge of the damaging effects lead has on the body, but we believe that users do still realize that lead is harmful which explains why most people react with outrage over the subject.
+It's very impressive that the #flintwatercrisis hashtag is still being used over two years later, but it just goes to show how powerful and effective a hashtag campaign can be to create awareness about the dangers of lead poisoning (Semantria).

-YouTube Comment Analysis
+Youtube Comment Analysis

-We also looked at a variety of comments on YouTube videos in our big data analysis.
+We also looked at a variety of comments on youtube videos in our big data analysis.
 We found an overwhelming amount of people were solely focused on politics.
 One user commented: